jackhkmatthews/css3-in-30-days/README.md

 - `box-shadow: inset` can be used to interesting effect
 - can use `:target` selector to target elements which match the fragment in the URL. e.g. `href="#tab2"` and `#tab2:target`
 - can apply multiple `box-shadows` with a comma seperated list
+- `@supports` can be useful for browser compatability issues